 In the interim stage, any budgets required by the community (for example to organise a Community Sprint) are to be proposed as an individual business case via the Team Leads and reviewed by Acquia.

 Once the structure becomes established, the Team Leads will be responsible for reviewing their team’s spend over the previous year and preparing a budget for the following year, which will be proposed to the Mautic Community Council.
 The Council will review all requests and prepare a Community Budget Proposal which will be presented to Acquia for approval.

 This budget would, once approved, be allocated by Acquia and managed by the Team Leads, with support from the Project Lead and Community Manager.

 Development is open and available to any member of the Mautic community.
 All fixes and improvements are done through pull requests to the code.
 This code is open source and publicly available.
 Pull requests and code submissions are decided upon by the release leader and the core team.
 When a decision is not clearly evident then the following voting process will be implemented.

 Who are the Mautic core maintainers and what do they do?

 The Mautic Core team (who form part of the Product Team) is divided into 5 groups.
 Each team member can belong to only one group at a time.
 Any privilege listed for a particular group is also available to all higher priority groups.
 The Mautic Core groups, in descending order of priority are as follows:

-The project lead elects members into any other group, oversees project vision and direction, and makes decisions on proposed changes.
-The project leader listens to the counsel of trusted advisors and individuals respected for their contributions to Mautic.
+The Project Lead elects members into any other group, oversees project vision and direction, and makes decisions on proposed changes.
+The Project Lead listens to the counsel of trusted advisors and individuals respected for their contributions to Mautic.
 The Project Lead is appointed by Acquia.